Welch v. United States: Background

-Gregory Welch plead guilty to one count of being a felon in possession of a firearm in 2010.
+Gregory Welch pleaded guilty to one count of being a felon in possession of a firearm in 2010.
 The presentence report claimed that Welch had previously been convicted of three violent felonies, and thus was subject to the enhanced sentence of at least 15 years in prison under the Armed Career Criminal Act.
 The District Court overruled Welch's objection that one of the three offenses was not a violent offense, stating that it was a violent felony under both the element clause ((i) above) and the residual clause ((ii) above).
 Welch was then sentenced to 15 years in prison.
 Welch appealed to the Court of Appeals for the Eleventh Circuit, which ruled that the offense was a violent felony under the residual clause, but did not decide whether it qualified under the element clause.
 The Supreme Court denied certiorari in 2013, making the sentence final.

 Welch then entered a habeas corpus challenge, claiming that the strong arm robbery conviction, one of the three prior felonies, was impermissibly vague, which the District Court denied.
 It further refused to grant a certificate of appealability.
 He then sought a certificate of appealability from the Court of Appeals, noting that Johnson was pending before the Supreme Court.
 The Court of Appeals denied the certificate.
 Three weeks later, the Supreme Court ruled in Johnson v.
 United States that the residual clause, under which Welch was sentenced, was unconstitutional.
 Welch then submitted a motion to the Court of Appeals for more time to ask for reconsideration, but it was not filed as the time to seek reconsideration had passed.
 Continuing pro se (i.e., without a lawyer), Welch filed a petition for certiorari in the Supreme Court.
 Welch later retained Supreme Court lawyer Amir H. Ali to represent him, and the Supreme Court granted review.